Vindexus/mcgrules/onemoresong.md

 You are all DJs sharing a stage for the final show of the tour.
 You'll need to feel out the crowd to play music they'll like.
 If you play the right music you can turn crowd members into fans.
 Get them to dance into the right formations and you'll turn fans into super fans!

 ## Objective
 The winner is the player with the **most points** at the end of **8 rounds**.
-You will earn points by gaining **superfans** by:
+You earn points by gaining **superfans**.
+During the game you will:

+ - Play songs to turn dancers into fans
- - Arranging your fans into lines of 3 or more
+ - Move your fans into lines of 3 or more to make them superfans
- - Moving your fans to certain areas of the dancefloor
+ - Move your fans to certain areas of the dancefloor to make them superfans

 ---

 # Setup

 ## Make the Stage
-Turn the box upside and place the Stage board on top of it, with the reference side of the board hanging down the front.
+Turn the box upside and place the Stage board on top of it.
+Hang the reference side of the board down the front.
 Take the lid of the box and slide it upright under the back of the Stage.

 ## Make the Dancefloor
 Shuffle the dancer tiles into a pile.
 Create a grid of face-up dancers in front of the stage based on the number of players: